essif-lab/framework/docs/terms/governance.md

 typeid: governance
 stage: draft
 hoverText: "Governance: the act or process of governing or overseeing the control and direction of something (Merriam-Webster)."
+glossaryText: "the act or process of governing or overseeing the control and direction of something (Merriam-Webster)."
 ---

 ### Short Description